The Healthy Lunch Guide

 Probiotics: home ferment/kraut, natural (vegan) yoghurt, miso-based soup

 Other ideas: olives, sun-dried tomatoes, dates, mangos, pineapples

 Optional: Left-overs or make extra stews, curries, stir-fries, pasta dishes

 * If not vegan: a boiled egg, feta or halloumi, left-over cooked meet or salmon (in moderation)

 In winter, I regularly have a home-made warming soup on the go but I find it is usually accompanied by a lot of bread (I only eat farm bought bread) unless it is a miso or broth based soup with some form of legumes or grain which you could play around with.
 The other thing which may be worth adding to the above but it's only relevant if working from home is baking a potato occasionally to have with all the above.

 At lunch time

 With a combination of these foods in the fridge/in the kitchen cupboard, I can guarantee it won't take more than 5 minutes to throw it all together.
-Remember to vary which foods you choose per bullet point for it to be balanced, healthy, varied, diverse and filling.
+Remember to include one of each green highlighted foods and to vary which foods you choose per bullet point for it to be balanced, healthy, varied, diverse and filling.